HackedByChinese/actual-recipes/Mushroom-seitan-stew.md

 - 3 medium-to-large carrots, sliced thickly (like 1/2" on a bias looks nice)
 - 2 large stalks of celery, sliced thickly (same as carrots)
 - 2 or 3 medium-to-large po-ta-toes, peeled and cut into large chunks (you're not going to boil 'em, mash 'em, but put 'em in a stew)
-- 8 oz mushroom, chopped (my fav is half meitake, half chanterelle, or half oyster, half shitake)
+- 8 oz mushroom, sliced
 - 2 tbsp Earth Balance (or unsalted butter, if you don't want to get invited to the vegan pants party)
 - 1 cup red wine
 - 1 tsp dried thyme